Jeff-Russ/ror-guides/rails-database.md

 The second observation should be that the One-to-One relationship says (reversible) this means that either side can be the keeper of the foreign key and have the `belongs_to` method.

-One-to-Many is not reversible and the many is the side that is the keeper of the foreign keya and has the `belongs_to` method.
+One-to-Many is not reversible and the many is the side that is the keeper of the foreign keys and has the `belongs_to` method.

 Keep this example in your memory and/or refer back to it as we will need it in future sections.

 __Rails Associations Methods__

 The method `has_and_belongs_to_many` is used for this many-to-many and is often spoken of as "the HABTN method."
 It's essentially both `has_many` and `belongs_to` rolled into one.
 These, together with `has_one` make up the four macro-like methods for database associations provided to us by the Rails framework.
-They all accept symbols repesenting the models as arguments.
+They all accept symbols representing the models as arguments.
 Here
 are some things things to adhere to: